monsieurmona/CarND-Traffic-Sign-Classifier-Project/README.md

 #### MS versus SS Architecture

-Finally I have implemented the MS architecture described by Pierre Sermanet and Yann LeCun.
+At last, I have implemented the MS architecture described by Pierre Sermanet and Yann LeCun.

 ![alt text][image7]